Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Introduction

-In this study, we focus on "board games", but as we define in Section 2.2, we only assumed that the environment is an MDP with a finite action space.
-This class of problems covers several real-world applications such as discrete optimization, algorithmic discovery, and mathematical proving \citep{Fawzi2022, Mankowitz2023, hubert2025olympiad} and search-based methods such as AlphaZero are widely used in this domain.
+Although we focus on board games in this study, our assumption is merely an MDP with a finite action space.
+This class of problems covers several real-world applications such as discrete optimization, algorithmic discovery, and mathematical proving \citep{Fawzi2022, Mankowitz2023, hubert2025olympiad}, where search-based methods such as AlphaZero are widely used.
 Our efficient algorithm may also achieve efficient learning in these practical domains, accelerating research on such real-world problems.